Category Archives: France

 See also Packboating in Southern France

 Back in print after 16 years, Rivers Publishing have updated their 2002 White Water Massif Central canoe guide, now less scarily titled: Best Canoe Trips in the South of France.
-Packboats aren’t mentioned, but what’s doable in a canoe is well suited to IKs and easier still in packrafts.
+Packboats aren’t mentioned, but what’s doable in a canoe is well suited to IKs and is easier still in packrafts.

 massifrivers1